sanskarIBM/PracticeMAS/ARCHITECTURE.md

 - **GitHub API**: For automated code changes and PRs.
 - **FastAPI/Flask**: (Optional) For exposing the system as a service.

----
+# Outcome
-This architecture enables a fully automated, self-healing test pipeline with minimal human intervention, leveraging multi-agent AI, knowledge graphs, and LLMs for robust, scalable automation.
+A fully automated, self-healing test pipeline with minimal human intervention, leveraging multi-agent AI, knowledge graphs, and LLMs for robust, scalable automation.